 We can surmise that the two crucial incense you need is incense for meditation and incense for protection.

-Incense for Protection
+Best Incense Sticks for Protection

 Frankincense, Myrrh, and Sandalwood are popular scents used as incense for protection.
 However, we want to provide you with a broader range of choices and not include them.